sixper/MineSweeper/README.md

 # MineSweeper

-Minesweeper game made in java.
+Minesweeper game made in java

 The game works on console.
 It reads row and column size from input, then initialize the game. <br>